honza/socrates/README.rst

 Authors
 -------------------------------------------------------------------------------

 Socrates was originally written by Honza Pokorny.
+For a complete list of authors, please see the AUTHORS file.

 .. _Django templates: https://docs.djangoproject.com/en/1.3/#the-template-layer
 .. _Jinja2 templates: http://jinja.pocoo.org/docs/